-- a. is under the influence of drugs or alcohol; - has violated the school district's written work rules prohibiting the use, possession, sale, or transfer of drugs or alcohol while the employee is working or while the employee is on the school district's premises or operating the school district's vehicles, machinery, or equipment; - has sustained a personal injury, as that term is defined in Minn.
-Stat. § 176.011, Subd.
-16, or has caused another employee to sustain a personal injury; or - d. has caused a work-related accident or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.
+- a. is under the influence of drugs or alcohol; - has violated the school district's written work rules prohibiting the use, possession, sale, or transfer of drugs or alcohol while the employee is working or while the employee is on the school district's premises or operating the school district's vehicles, machinery, or equipment; - c. has sustained a personal injury, as that term is defined in Minnesota Statutes, section 176.011, subdivision 16, or has caused another employee to sustain a personal injury; or d. has caused a work-related accident or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.